thebigfilecom/thebigfile-com-dev/submodules/samples/rust/qrcode/README.md

 ## Overview

-This example shows that an Internet Computer dapp can perform a long-running computation, like image processing, in a single message execution.
+This example shows that an BigFile dapp can perform a long-running computation, like image processing, in a single message execution.
 This is possible due to a unique feature called Deterministic Time Slicing (DTS), which automatically divides long computations into smaller slices executed across multiple blocks.
 Developers can write long-running code as usual and don't require anything special to take advantage of DTS, as demonstrated in this example.